June 13, 2012

 Approaching Kalenborn, the Battalion again met self-propelled guns and machine-gun fire.
 The men were unable to advance.
 The Battalion commander had his tanks move forward and fire on the German positions.
 The troops advanced under cover of this fire.
 The tanks followed the Battalion as the men moved down the road and entered Kalenborn which offered little resistance.
 The Battalion then continued on to it's next objective, Dennau.

 By 10h00 in the morning of the 9th, 2nd Battalion crossed the battered railroad bridge which spanned the historic waters of the Rhine.
 They moved into an assembly area near Unkel at 15h00.
 On this day Clemit Lipe was KIA.

 Midafternoon of March 9, the 309th regiment had closed in its assembly area east of Unkel.
-Then they talk about the area and the objective, Bruchhausen in the vicinity of hill 424.
+Then they talked about the area and the objective, Bruchhausen in the vicinity of hill 424.
 But F company had run into an artillery barrage.
-It was coming from a hill directly to its front, the company's immediate objective.
+It was coming from a hill directly to its front, the Company's immediate objective.

 Three men attempting to maintain liasion between the platoons became casualties.
 One of them could have been Clemit Lipe, unfortunately we can't be sure of that.